yahialabeeb/data-structures-and-algorithms/python/code_challenges/hash_table/README.md

 Time O(1)
 space O(1)
 ## API
-1. add => addig the key and its value to the table
+1. add: adding the key and its value to the table
 2. get: get the value using key
 3. contin: check if the key is the table
 4. hash: convert the key from str to a intger